 A Beginner’s Guide to Ramadan in Dubai at Atlantis, The Palm

-Ramadan is a time when Muslims all over the world reaffirm their spiritual roots by nourishing their souls and observing daily fast from sunrise to sunset.
+Ramadan is a time when Muslims all over the world reconnect spiritually by nourishing their souls and observing fast daily from sunrise to sunset.

 This is especially the case in Dubai, where every year our local community and the city’s vibrant residents and guests come together to commemorate the occasion and give to the less fortunate.

 Once again this year, Atlantis The Palm will be offering special Iftar buffets and Suhoor menus that celebrate Arabian heritage and hospitality, embrace the essence of this holy celebration and help spread a message of peace, empathy and inclusion.